 The activities of ENTSOG in 2017 will be in line with the Three-Year-Plan for gas.
 Based on a significantly improved TYNDP, ENTSOG will work on defining Projects of Common Interest.
 Seasonal supply outlooks will assess the flexibility offered by the gas infrastructure.
-The upcoming gas quality amendment of the INT NC and a related value chain analysis represent another part of the upcoming challenges.
 With the publication of the newly proposed Security of Supply regulation, ENTSOG commenced an analysis of the potential impact of its work.
 Together with its members and GIE, ENTSOG will perform an EU-wide assessment analysis.